Grants that address issues of community rights over natural resources

 The Ford Foundation is a large grant maker on a world scale.
 The goals of the Foundation are to work with visionaries on the front lines of social change worldwide.

 The Foundation makes grants to challenge inequality.
-Among the thematic areas is Equitable Development, which makes grants that include aspects of natural resources governance and sustainable development.
+Among the thematic areas is Equitable Development, which makes grants that include aspects of Natural Resources and Climate Change.

 Grant Programs for Agriculture, Energy, Environment, Natural Resources

 Challenging Inequality.
 The Ford Foundation’s efforts to promote equitable development focus on urbanization and land markets; equitable access to infrastructure and services; natural resource governance; and the links between equity and environmental sustainability.

 Within the theme Equitable Development, the sub-theme “Natural Resources and Climate Change” seeks to ensure that indigenous and other communities have secure access to and control over natural resources and can benefit from them fully.
 The Foundation supports efforts to reduce deforestation and human rights violations linked to natural resource extraction; to ensure that oil, gas, and mineral producers respect the rights of communities; and to ensure that climate change policies benefit rural communities.

 Geographical Distribution of Grant Activities in Developing Countries

 The Foundation is active in the following world regions, classified in the framework of the Terra Viva Grants Directory.

 Southeast Asia and Pacific Islands

 The Foundation’s website is available in English.
 Some of Ford’s regional offices offer additional languages.